Buyers Guide: Bike lights for City, Trail or Road Riders

-You’d think one light would rule them all, but the reality is, if you head out for a trail ride with a set of bike lights more suited to urban exploring than all-mountain adventures, then somewhere up ahead is a tree with your name on it – and we don’t mean a tree with your name engraved in an oh so romantic love heart alongside your boy/girl friend’s name (Geoffrey & Anna ’79, woo!), we mean a tree in your path set more stubborn than a stuck seat post.
+You’d think one light would rule them all, but the reality is, if you head out for a trail ride with a set of bike lights more suited to urban exploring than all-mountain adventures, then somewhere up ahead is a tree with your name on it - and we don’t mean a tree engraved with an oh-so-romantic love heart (Geoffrey & Anna ’79, woo!), we mean a tree in your path set more stubborn than a stuck seat post.

 Whether trail, road or city is your regular pedalling ground, low light and night time riding demand the correct bike light, so to avoid the proverbial tree in the woods, take a few tips from us as we unleash the Always Riding bike hose of knowledge and turn it to super-soak.
 Oh hell it’s kinked, who the flip used it last!?